-B. Council Districts with One Seat.
-In the Council election for those districts with one seat there shall be a runoff between the two candidates receiving the most votes unless one candidate should obtain a simple majority of votes, comprised of more than fifty (50) percent of the votes cast for the respective district.
+B. Council Districts with Seats.
+In Council elections there shall be a runoff for the two top candidates for the particular seat unless one candidate should obtain a simple majority of votes. comprised of more than fifty (50) percent of the total votes cast for the respective seat.
+32.1